e-script/escript/docs/building_blocks.md

         }
     ```

-    `parent` is special variable target Student instance.
+    `parent` is predefined variable which target Student instance in this case.

-    There is no class in escript, but you can clone any set
+    There is no class or object in escript, but you can clone any set

     ```
         bob = clone(Student) bob.init("Bob", 23)